-- 2 red bell peppers, cored, seeded, and finely diced
+- 2 whole red bell peppers, cored, seeded, and finely diced

-- 2 tomatoes, halved, seeded, and finely diced
+- 2 to 3 whole tomatoes, halved, seeded, and finely diced

-- One quick tip: Cut and chop all the vegetables and herbs for the sauce before you even begin so you can add everything quickly.
+- Cut and chop all the vegetables and herbs for the sauce before you even begin so you can add everything quickly.

 - Coat a skillet with a 2-count of oil and place over medium heat.
-Saute the onion, garlic, and bay leaves for a few minutes to create a base flavor.
-Throw in the red peppers and cook them for a couple of minutes to soften.
-Now, add the tomatoes; adding them at this point lets them hold their shape and prevents them from disintegrating.
-Stir in the parsley, ketchup, and Worcestershire; season with salt and pepper.
+Saute 1 diced onion, 2 minced garlic, and 2 bay leaves for a few minutes to create a base flavor.
+Throw in 2 diced red peppers and cook them for a couple of minutes to soften.
+Now, add 2-3 diced tomatoes; adding them at this point lets them hold their shape and prevents them from disintegrating.
+Stir in ¼ cup parsley, 12 ounces ketchup, and 2 Tablespoons Worcestershire; season with salt and pepper to taste.
 Simmer the relish for 5 minutes to pull all the flavors together.
 Remove it from the heat; you should have about 4 cups of relish.

 - Preheat the oven to 350F.
 This is where you get your hands dirty!
-In a large mixing bowl, with your hands, loosely combine the ground beef with 1½ cups of the tomato relish, the eggs, and thyme; season with salt and pepper. tender meatloaf (and meatballs, but that's another recipe).
+In a large mixing bowl, with your hands, loosely combine 2 ½ pounds ground beef with 1 ½ cups of the tomato relish, 3 eggs, and thyme; season with salt and pepper, tender meatloaf (and meatballs, but that's another recipe).
 You want all the ingredients mixed well but use a gentle hand.
-That is one secret to Add the bread crumbs in stages, starting with ¾ cup; you may not need all of them.
+That is one secret to Add ¾-1 cup bread crumbs in stages, starting with ¾ cup; you may not need all of them.
 I just keep adding until the mixture is still pretty moist.
 Most times I only the ¾ cup of bread crumbs.

 - Turn out your meat mixture onto a baking sheet or roasting pan.
 Mold loosely into a loaf shape.
 Cover with another ½ cup of the tomato relish.
-Lay the bacon across the top lengthwise.
+Lay 3 slices bacon across the top lengthwise.